 Even worse, some motorists cannot return to work, losing out on badly needed income right when their expenses have exploded.

 Fortunately, Washington State law allows injured motorists to request compensation from the driver at fault for the collision.
 There are many reasons for car accidents, but by far the majority are caused by careless, negligent, and reckless drivers.

 If you have been injured, you need to move quickly.
 Washington State gives injured motorists a limited amount of time to sue for compensation; contact a Washington auto accident attorney today.
 This deadline is found in the state’s statute of limitations.

 You can find this statute in the Revised Code section 4.16.080.
 It states that injured motorists generally have 3 years to file a claim for compensation.
 If an accident took place on July 4, 2016, then the motorist has until July 4, 2019 to file suit.

-There is also a different statute of limitations if a loved one died in the crash and you want to bring a wrongful death lawsuit.
+There is also a different statute of limitations in Washington State if a loved one died in the crash and you want to bring a wrongful death lawsuit.
 However, the limitations period is the same—you have 3 years to file suit from the date of your loved one’s death.
 The clock starts running from the date of death, not the date of the car accident, which could have happened months earlier.

-What Happens if You Miss the Car Accident Statute of Limitations Deadline?
+What Happens if You Miss the Washington Automobile Injury Statute of Limitations Deadline?

 Unless an exception applies to you, missing the Washington automobile injury statute of limitations deadline can be disastrous.
 The defendant can ask the judge to throw the lawsuit out of court, and the judge will comply.

 This means that you will not receive any compensation for your injuries and the at-fault driver will get away without having to pay any money.

-Why Does the Statute of Limitations Washington Exist?
+Why Does the Car Accident Statute of Limitations Washington Exist?

-Why Does the Statute of Limitations Washington Exist?
+Why Does the Car Accident Statute of Limitations Washington Exist?
 Washington State courts want to decide cases using fresh evidence.
 The more time that passes since an accident, the worse everyone’s memory will be.
 Other evidence can also disappear, hampering the ability to get to the truth of what happened.